Bodigrim/tasty-bench/README.md

   or affect their hierarchy in other way.
 This is a fundamental restriction of `tasty` to list and filter benchmarks without launching missiles.

-* If benchmarks fail with `Test dependencies form a loop`, this is likely because of `bcompare`, which compares a benchmark with itself.
+* If benchmarks fail with `Test dependencies form a loop` or `Test dependencies have cycles`, this is likely because of `bcompare`, which compares a benchmark with itself.
   Locating a benchmark in a global environment may be tricky, please refer to [`tasty` documentation](https://github.com/UnkindPartition/tasty#patterns) for details